How to get a general contractor license in New Jersey

 Workers’ comp coverage helps pay for medical expenses and time missed from work if an employee is hurt on the job.

-How NEXT protects New Jersey general contractors
+How NEXT helps protect New Jersey general contractors

-Our online application process makes it easy to view coverage options, purchase policies, and get your certificate of insurance in a matter of minutes.
+Our online application makes it easy to view coverage options, purchase policies, and get your certificate of insurance in a matter of minutes.